 The first step is to become aware of our go-to thought responses to stress.
 Knowing that our bodies have a physiological response that will raise our blood pressure, heart and breathing rates, which in turn can trigger fear or anger responses.
 This is our body’s reaction to a perceived threat.
 It is trying to keep us safe.
 This is our body activating the sympathetic, (SNS), “fight or flight”, nervous system.
 We can start first, by acknowledging this response and using a breath practice to manually turn it off.
 We then can turn on our parasympathetic nervous system, (PNS) , the one that allows for the rest, digest and relax response.
 This system allows the body to repair and heal itself.
 If we can’t switch into our PNS our bodies will not be able to heal or get sufficient rest to repair themselves.
 This is when we open ourselves up to disease.
 So it turns out, that physical illness, for the most part, is a result of unresolved emotional stress in the body.

 The combined practices of breathing and mindfulness are the key to building mental resiliency.
-The simple act of paying attention to the breath, breathing in and out fully, and extending the exhale so that it is twice the length of the inhale will activate the PNS.
-There are numerous breath practices you can learn to shut off the physiological responses to stress.
+The simple act of paying attention to the breath, breathing slow & low, diaphragmatically will activate the PNS.
+There are numerous breath practices you can learn to self-regulate the physiological responses to stress.
 The mental responses of fear, anxiety and depression can be retrained as well.
 Western society doesn’t have as much experience with this practice.
 What we know as meditation or mindfulness is seen as a more daunting task.
 It is often perceived as the impossible task of shutting off the mind.
 This is not so.
-To understand our mind is to look at the mammalian brain.
-This is the seat of the ego.
+To understand our mind is to look at the primitive brain.
+The seat of the ego.

 Having a Gratitude Practice can also help with building sustainable joy and peace.
 Spending a few moments at the start of everyday choosing to focus on the things that you are thankful for.
 Being grateful for what you do have in this moment.
 Choosing to focus on the positive when you notice fear or anger wanting to come in.
 Choosing instead thoughts of understanding, forgiveness, kindness, compassion and love.
 Having an attitude of gratitude.
 What we think about, we bring about.
 It is the law of attraction.
 What we think about is what we are attracting more of into our lives.